Three Little Bears

 It occurred to me that maybe all the struggle and regret of never surrounding them with the white spiky posts and idyllic setting was the exact thing that created this uniquely feral and beautiful trio of individuals.

 I was born free, willing myself back to the only Mother that has kept me in the womb of her stars.
 Mother Nature.
 She taught me how to speak bear to my cubs, rubbing noses as I kissed them at night, whispering stories about butterflies finding their way home.
-Their eyes lit up while their giggles and curiosity were contagious.
-"What happens to them, mama?" they would ask, as I kept the ending ongoing, because I didn't know how to tell them I didn't know.
-I will always remember the scent of their just washed hair and my salty tears as I tucked them in behind walls not meant for bears.
+Their eyes lit up as contagious giggles and curiosity blanketed the three of us snuggled up in bed.
+"What happens to the butterflies, mama?" they would ask.
+Holding back my own fear, I kept the ending an ongoing unknown, as I had no idea where any of us were headed.
+I will always remember the scent of their just washed hair and my salty tears as I tucked them in behind walls.....not meant for bears.
 Slowly teaching them there is a journey ahead, and they too will find freedom in the bosom of that Mother.

 My path was to be a guide, flawed, but fierce.
 Wise to the heartbeat of a pink sky, vigilant to the screech of the barred owl.
-Our lives were a migration of sorts, where often I got lost, confusing the blinding white picket fences with the white fluffy snow we longed to roll around in.
-They no doubt have endured too many dens, covered thousands of miles witnessing the fragility of our heritage up close and personal.
+Our lives were a migration of sorts, where I often got lost, confusing the blinding white picket fences just out of reach with the dream of white fluffy snow we longed to roll around in.
+They no doubt have endured too many dens, covered thousands of miles witnessing the fragility of heritage lost.....up close and personal.